Connect with us

 Kenya is on the verge of its biggest construction boom in many years – with tens of multi-billion-shilling infrastructure projects fuelling the country’s economic growth.

-The majority of these works are spread across several projects in rail, roads, port, energy, oil and gas.
+Most of these works are spread across projects in rail, roads, ports, energy, oil, and gas.

-The World Bank’s Kenya Economic Update has indicated that sustained infrastructure investment and falling global oil prices will see the local economy grow by seven per cent in 2017.
+The World Bank’s Kenya Economic Update has indicated that sustained infrastructure investment and falling global oil prices will see the economy grow seven per cent in 2017.

 Data from a survey by global consulting firm Deloitte show that 60 per cent of large infrastructure projects in Kenya in 2014 were mainly in the transport sector while projects in the energy sector took up 37 per cent of recorded projects.

-READ: Inventory of major construction projects in Kenya
+RELATED: Inventory of Major Construction Projects in Kenya

-The Deloitte African Construction Trends Report 2014, which was released on Tuesday in Nairobi, looked at projects in energy, transport, mining, healthcare and real estate in Africa that had value of more than Sh4.55 billion.
+The Deloitte African Construction Trends Report 2014, released on Tuesday in Nairobi, examined projects in energy, transport, mining, healthcare, and real estate in Africa with values of more than Sh4.55 billion.

-Some of Kenya’s major infrastructural projects include the Sh327 billion standard gauge railway from Mombasa to Nairobi, the Sh2 trillion Lamu Port South Sudan Ethiopia Transport (Lapsset) Corridor and the Sh55.6 billion Greenfield Terminal at the Jomo Kenyatta International Airport in Nairobi.
+Some of the mega-projects being undertaken in Kenya include a standard gauge railway from Mombasa to Nairobi, the Lamu Port South Sudan Ethiopia Transport Corridor (Lapsset), and the Greenfield Terminal at the Jomo Kenyatta International Airport, Nairobi.

-Others include the much awaited Dongu Kundu Free Port, the Sh900 billion Konza technology city, the Kenya Railways Golf Cities, among others.
+Others include the much-awaited Dongu Kundu Free Port, the Sh900 billion Konza technology city, and the Kenya Railways Golf Cities, among others.

 The government is planning to construct and rehabilitate 5,500km of roads through a public-private partnership (PPP) and another 20km of new roads in every constituency by 2017.